AGitUser0001/WRO-FE-2025/README.md

 **Age:** 14

 **Introduction:**
-Hello, I'm Eric, and I have already participated in two WRO competitions so far.
-Although I have not entered the international stage in any of them, I believe these competitions helped me better problem solve and gave me something to do.
-This is also why I am participating in Future Engineers this year.
-My interests are chess, badminton, and swimming.
+Hi, my name is Walter and I'm from Canada, this is my second WRO season, two years ago I participated in WRO robomission and ended up on the international stage in Panama.
+This year since I was old enough for future engineers I decided to sign up for a comepletly different challenge, I am currently 14 years old and I have many interests from coding to a variety of video games and sports, I will be attending All saints catholic secondary school for their AMP program.
 ### Eric Huang